 The Baltimore Banner thanks its sponsors.
 Become one.

 The state’s Department of Public Safety and Correctional Services and its Department of Labor did not immediately comment on the citation, but an entry on a federal labor violations database corroborated its authenticity.
-The inspection was opened just days after Martinez’s death, according to the database.
+The state’s inspection was opened just days after Martinez’s death, according to a federal database.

 The citation requires the corrections department to take a number of steps to address hazards of workplace violence in its parole and probation division, including developing and implementing a workplace violence prevention program that includes “accountability elements” touching on the performance of management, hazard assessment and tracking data.